TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 Our ``\MyVendor\StoreInventory\Controller\StoreInventoryController`` must be derived from the ``\TYPO3\CMS\Extbase\Mvc\Controller\ActionController``.
 It contains only the method ``listAction()``.
-Extbase identifies all methods that ends with ``Action`` as actions - so as little plan of procedures.
+Extbase identifies all methods that ends with ``Action`` as actions.

-In the method ``injectProductRepository()`` the ``ProductRepository`` is instanced.
+In the method ``injectProductRepository()`` the ``ProductRepository`` is instantiated.
 Now we can access the repository with ``$this->productRepository`` in all actions.
-It is important to get the repository with the injector method, because the repository implements the *SingletonInterface* and therefore we are not allowed to use the *new* keyword to get a instance of the repository.
+It is important to get the repository with the injector method, because the repository implements the *SingletonInterface* and therefore we are not allowed to use the *new* keyword to get an instance of the repository.
 There must always be only one repository in memory!

-In the listAction we get all products by the method ``findAll()`` of the repository.
+In the listAction we get all products by the repository method ``findAll()``.
 This method is implemented in the class ``\TYPO3\CMS\Extbase\Persistence\Repository``.
 Which methods are also still for disposition you can read in chapter 6.

-As result we get a ``\TYPO3\CMS\Extbase\Persistence\Generic\QueryResult`` object with the product objects.
+As result we get a ``\TYPO3\CMS\Extbase\Persistence\Generic\QueryResult`` object which holds the product objects.
 We pass these objects to the view with ``$this->view->assign(…)``.
-Without our further assistance, at the end of the action the view is invited to return the passed content rendered based on a HTML template back to TYPO3.
+Without further assistance, at the end of the action the view is told to return the passed content back to TYPO3, rendered based on an HTML template.

 .. code-block:: php